SchlenkR/Trulla/README.md

-# Trulla
+# TypedTemplateProvider (aka "Trulla")

-Text template model type provider written in F#.
+...an F# strongly typed text template provider!

-The approach of Trulla is:
+The approach of FSharp.Text.TypedTemplateProvider is:
-* Provide a text template with
+* Provide a text template with:
   * template parameters
   * iterations
   * conditionals
-* Trulla infers a model type for the template
+* A model type is infered from a given template.
 * An instance of the model is provided by the user for rendering the final template.
-* The begin and end character sequence for template expressions are configurable, and there is no way escaping them.
-Choose an appropriate sequence of characters that won't occur in your template.

-Limitations
+## Limitations (current)

 * The model will only contain  fields of type
   * list